BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 that query is saved and waits for approval.

 The API allows the client to list both past API data queries, and those originating on the webs forms.
 RequestIds are associated with all queries, allowing the client to re-run them at any time.
-The structure of the list rsponse is described in the next section.
+The structure of the list response is described in the next section.